-An interesting finding is that the first wave of initiatives has been supported by some authors as the percentage of the projects solely submitted have amounted to 55% (fig. 3).
+An interesting finding is that the first wave of initiatives have been supported by sole authors as the percentage of the projects solely submitted have amounted to 55% (Fig. 3).
 This may indicate the low activity level of public organizations or their distrust of this proposal.